Around the House

 Turn Off the Lights

-Lighting accounts for approximately 12% of a household's annual electricity bill.
-By turning off lights when not needed, you can reduce your energy consumption and help reduce air emissions.
-Turning off just one 60-watt incandescent bulb that would otherwise burn eight hours a day, and save about $15 per year.
+Lighting accounts for approximately 12 percent of a household's annual electric bill.
+By turning off lights when not needed, you can reduce your energy consumption and help keep the air clean.
+Switch off just one 60-watt incandescent bulb that would otherwise burn eight hours a day, and save about $15 per year.
 To save electricity, also try timers and photocells that turn lights off when not in use, and dimmers to lower light levels.

 Annual Savings: $15

 The new energy-saving lightbulbs—halogen incandescents, compact fluorescents (CFLs), and light emitting diodes (LEDs)—use 25 to 80 percent less energy than traditional incandescent bulbs.
 Replacing 15 traditional incandescent bulbs in your home could save you about $50 per year.
 Also, an Energy Star CFL bulb will typically last up to 10 times longer and an Energy Star qualified LED bulb will last as much as 25 times longer than an incandescent bulb with the same light output.
 The energy cost to operate a traditional incandescent bulb for a year is $4.80.
 By comparison, it costs about $1.00 to operate an Energy Star LED bulb, about $3.50 for a halogen incandescent bulb, and about $1.20 for an Energy Star CFL bulb.

 Adjust Your Thermostat